TITLE III, PART B: STRENGTHENING THE FOUNDATION OF MOREHOUSE COLLEGE

 The primary goal of this activity is to ensure that professional development opportunities are offered to provide leaders and supervisors with critical leadership skills and behaviors, and best practices to successfully lead diverse groups of employees.
 The College will partner with professional development organizations that offer training for first-time supervisors, understand data analytics in education, build trust and collaboration in the workforce, manage successful projects, and create a culture of change to improve processes, leadership, and task management.

-The purpose of this activity is to improve academic success by providing a total teaching and learning environment that is intrusive, developmental, and engages high contact advising of students with faculty advisor cohorts.
+The purpose of this activity is to improve academic success by providing resources for the expansion of teaching practices and high contact advising.
 With an upgrade to the College’s Learning Management System and continued faculty training, the instructional staff will use their new skillset and pedagogy in the classroom, moving the College forward in the advising context.

 TITLE III, PART F: STUDENT AID AND FISCAL RESPONSIBILITY ACT (SAFRA)/MANDATORY FUNDING ACTIVITIES